Conan Exiles: Character creation

 Conan Exiles features a fair number of customization options such as gender, voice, and several physical attribute sliders for both head and body.
 Many races may be chosen from including, Cimmerian, Stygian, Hyborian, Nordheimer, and more.
 More controversially, sliders for both breast and penis size are also available, the latter being censored in North America by the ESRB.

 Religion plays an important role in Conan Exiles.
 Players may initially swear allegiance to one of seven pantheon gods, Set, Yog, Mitra, Ymir, Derketo, Crom or Zath.
 All of the religions can later be learned from NPCs in-game, with the exception of Crom, as choosing this is the equivalent of choosing none at all, and is not represented by any in-game benefit.
 An additional deity, Jhebbal Sag, may be acquired only by speaking with a non-player character (NPC) and completing a certain dungeon.
 The player may then use any combination of their benefits at any given time, which mainly consists of special crafting recipes.
 Upon gathering enough offerings specific to each deity, their avatar may also be summoned by the player as a pinnacle form of offense, most commonly against other player bases.

 Mechanics

 Utilizing natural resources, the player must manage hunger and thirst gauges in addition to warding off hostile enemies, including other players if participating on a PvP server.
 NPC enemies include savannah and delta fauna such as crocodiles, hyenas, rhinoceroses, and more.
 Fictional creatures such as dragons, dinosaur-like "shalebacks", and various undead also populate The Exiled Lands.
 A number of aggressive human NPCs exist in small encampments, villages, and the small city.
 These human NPCs may be captured using Conan Exiles's thrall system.
 Depending on their profession and rank, captured thralls can provide a number of benefits to the player including faster crafting speeds, reduced material costs, exclusive crafting recipes, and melee or ranged defense.
-As of a 2018 update, pets were added to the game, allowing animals to be captured in the wild in the form of baby animals or eggs, and raised as travel companions or player home defense.
-A mount system was planned for the game, but was not included in the game's release due to console performance limitations.
-As of 5 December 2019, the mount system has been implemented in an update, which includes both travel and mounted combat.